maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Time Widgets
 ======================

-A HildonTimeButton is the way to replace the time picker and time editor widgets (deprecated since Hildon version 2.2).
+A hildon.TimeButton is the way to replace the time picker and time editor widgets (deprecated since Hildon version 2.2).

 A time picker and time editor are shown in the examples bellow.